Beginner And Advanced Drawing Ideas

 Practice Drawing Basic Geometric Shapes

 When starting to draw, many people believe that they need to be able to recreate what they see in front of them as realistically as possible.
 However, being able to draw basic geometric shapes is much more important than being able to achieve photo-realism.
-This is because mastering the fundamentals of drawing gives you a strong foundation upon which you can build more complex skills.
+This is because mastering the fundamentals of drawing gives you a strong foundation to build more complex skills.

 For instance, to learn how to draw a human figure, you must first understand how to break it down into basic shapes.
 By practicing drawing simple geometric shapes like circles, triangles, and squares, you will develop the ability to see the world in simplified terms.